 In addition to our Main Stage Ticketed Shows, we offer no cover entertainment and events on various nights of the week.
 Don’t miss our live bands and performing groups most Mondays, Wednesdays, Fridays, Saturdays and Sundays (subject to change when there is a ticketed show).
-We offer happy hour from 4-7pm 7 days a week and all night on Mondays as well as Late Night Happy Hour from 10pm – Close.
+We offer happy hour from 4-7pm 7 days a week and all night on Mondays in the Overlook Bar as well as Late Night Happy Hour from 10pm – Close.

 Please check our Entertainment & Events Calendar to see the current lineup of all our great no cover nights.